Features

 The Groups window

-The kanji groups window
+Kanji groups window

-Like the PC version, JISHOP Mobile lets you compose and store arbitrary lists of kanji, so that you can come back to those at any time.
+Like the Windows version, JiShop Mobile lets you compose and store arbitrary lists of kanji, so that you can come back to those at any time.
 These lists are stored in files; each file may have one or more named groups.
 Each group can have any number of characters; each character can be marked as "easy" or "hard".
 You can change the contents of the group, and the order of characters, anytime.

-At any moment, JISHOP Mobile has one active file and one active group.
+At any moment, JiShop Mobile has one active file and one active group.
 To create, load, or save group files, use commands from the File menu.

 In the top part of the Groups window you can see the list of groups in the current file.
 Under ths list, you can see the kanji in the group.
 The characters that you designate as hard are rendered in red, the easy ones - in grey.
 You can select kanji by clicking and move them around by dragging-and-dropping.
 Clicking the "Details" button displays the kanji's dictionary entry in the Results window.